ALEXonyourscreen/SCOPE/readme.md

 ## Player Cams

 The number keys are assigned to each player in the game's **Player Cam**, and the row underneath is for assigning those players to their respective team's **Star Player** slot.
 The **Star Player** slot is designed as a failsafe type of situation, where if things are heating up in game and you dont know how to best show the action, you always know you have a key assigned to the one player that has been lighting up the server since pistol round.
+For example, to assign *Player 3* from *Team 2* to the **Star Player** slot, press ` I `.

 ![](space.png)